 Unpleasant body odor is the pits, but sweat doesn’t mean to harm us.

 In fact, it’s doing exactly what it’s meant to do: eliminating toxins from our bodies and regulating our inner temperatures.
 But, hey, we’re only human and sometimes we want to cover up those unsightly stains and odors.
-So do aluminum-free deodorants actually work?
+So do deodorants made without aluminum actually work?

 Many antiperspirants are designed to thwart sweat and odor using aluminum compounds.
 Ingredients like aluminum chlorohydrate and aluminum zirconium act like plugs and block your sweat glands to stop the flow of sweat.
 However, the compounds can be absorbed by your skin, which can cause a hormonal imbalance in your body.

 How do natural deodorants work?

 Most natural deodorants contain absorbent powders that help blot up excess moisture in these areas to contain it from the get-go.
 Our deodorants all have different formulas, but the foundation of each are powders like sodium bicarbonate (baking soda), charcoal, magnesium trisilicate or magnesium carbonate.
 T’eo is actually a solid bar of densely-compacted powders with a blue wax base to rest upon and hold it in place.
 These kinds of powdery ingredients don’t stop you from sweating, but they do absorb and control sweat’s effects.

 Other natural ingredients like witch hazel and chamomile vinegar act as mild astringents on your pores, which can have a cooling effect on the area and help deter the need to sweat.
 However, while the powders help with moisture, your body is still allowed to do its thing and function naturally.